-The Company's private conference facilities offer around-the-clock services to support the transaction process, production platform and service delivery for a fully-virtual experience while replicating the in-person experience.
-Clients utilize the range of options available to them, including a hybrid approach with working group members participating both virtually and in-person during drafting sessions for their transactions.
+The Company's private conference facilities offer Company offers around-the-clock services to support the transaction process, production platform and service delivery for a fully-virtual experience while replicating the in-person experience. delivery.
+Clients utilize the range of options available to them, including a hybrid approach with working group members participating both virtually and in-person during drafting sessions for their transactions, transactions or a fully-virtual experience.
 While the Company has significantly reduced its private conferencing facilities footprint, the service helps clients maintain confidentiality in deal negotiations and provides clients a place to host in-person working groups to meet, strategize and prepare documents for the transaction deal stream.